tulip-lab/open-data/HK-MO2018/README.md

 This dataset `HK-MO2018` contains the tourism arrival volume from HongKong and Macao collected from the Internet up to August 2018.
 There are 92 months in total for each destination.
+This dataset `HK-2018` contains the tourism arrival volume from HongKong collected from the Internet up to August 2018.
+There are 92 months in total for each destination.
+This dataset `MO-2018` contains the tourism arrival volume from Macao collected from the Internet up to August 2018.
+There are 92 months in total for each destination.
 ---
 ### Data Description
 ---